La Coste: A Place with a Soul

 Completely sold out from June to October, the apartments can still be rented in April, May and from mid-October into November.

-Vacationists in search a an authentic rural France experience and a large dose of peace and quiet, nature and sunshine can’t be disappointed.
+Vacationists in search of an authentic rural France experience and a large dose of peace and quiet, nature and sunshine won’t be disappointed.
 The breeze and spectacular swimming pool are sure to keep the visitors afraid of heat cool and happy.
 The fruit trees around the estate along with the fragrant and delicate-tasting honey to will keep their craving for sugar fulfilled.

-La Coste is the ideal base camp to explore Ardèche, a département mostly rural in nature and so rich and diverse in its landscape and attractions.
+La Coste is the ideal base camp to explore Ardèche, a mostly rural département and so rich and diverse in its landscape and attractions.
 In the north, one will find a rugged hill and plateau landscape, harsh climate and the highest peaks around, le Gerbier-de-Jonc and Mont Mezenc; mountains made out of granite and volcanic stone.
 This is also home to la Loire river headwaters.

 In the south, lies a more open landscape, limestone cliffs, karst structures and massive caves – pre-historic sites of importance.
 The south has more of a well, southern or Provencal feel to it and farmers find the perfect soil and climate to grow grapes and fragrant lavender.
 Herds of Dutch tourists have made the area their destination of choice for its rivers, beaches, warm sunshine and the infamous canoe route of les Gorges de l’Ardèche.
 The heat there in the summer is suffocating and so is the crowd…which is why La Coste and the Centre Ardèche are so attractive in many ways.

 To find out more about le gîte rural de La Coste and to make a reservation for your next vacation, click here.